Sandy Hill (mountaineer): 1996 Everest disaster

-Groom tethered himself to Weathers after Hall had not returned from higher up the mountain.
+Groom tethered himself to Weathers after Hall did not return from higher up the mountain.
 Not knowing which direction to go due to the storm, they huddled in the snow.
 Around midnight, stars came out as the storm subsided, prompting Beidleman, Schoening, Gammelgaard, and Groom to make it to camp and find help, leaving Namba and Weathers, who were unconscious, and Fox and Hill, who were too exhausted to continue with Madsen.
 Upon reaching Camp IV, the group alerted Anatoli Boukreev, a guide for Hill's team, Mountain Madness, on the location of the rest of the climbers.
-Reaching the group, Boukreev brought Hill tea, leaving her with Madsen, and assisted Fox to the camp before returning to Madsen who walked while Boukreev carried Hill to Camp IV.
-After returning, Boukreev collapsed with exhaustion, leaving the unconscious climbers, Namba and Weathers in the snow.
+Reaching the group, Boukreev brought Hill tea, left her with Madsen, and assisted Fox to the camp before returning to Madsen, who walked while Boukreev carried Hill to Camp IV.
+After returning, Boukreev collapsed with exhaustion, leaving unconscious climbers Namba and Weathers in the snow.
 Weathers unexpectedly awoke from his unconscious state and despite frostbite, climbed to Camp IV alone.
 On May 12, Camp IV was evacuated for Camp III, where three days earlier, Chen Yu-Nan, an expedition member of a Taiwanese group led by Malaku Gau Ming-Ho, had fallen off the Lhotse Face from strong winds without crampons or a tie-in.
 Descending between Camp III and Camp II, a sherpa was hit by a falling rock.
 While descending to Camp III, Hill asked Fox to give her another dexamethasone shot.
 On May 13, they reached base camp.
 The morning of May 14, they hiked to Pheriche, the town below base camp, where Hill, Fox and Madsen departed in a chartered helicopter to Kathmandu.

 Eight people died that night, seven from other expeditions, and the disaster was covered in numerous magazine articles and interviews with other survivors.
-Jon Krakauer, who was sent to climb with another expedition, and to report on the commercialization of Everest and the increasing number of rich clients without expertise, later expanded his September 1996 Outside Magazine article into a book with the same title, Into Thin Air (1997).
+Jon Krakauer, who was sent to climb with another expedition and report on the commercialization of Everest and increasing number of rich clients without expertise, later expanded his September 1996 Outside Magazine article into a book with the same title, Into Thin Air (1997).
 However, Hill and the others all had previous climbing experience.
 Hill rebutted negative claims in various media outlets, including an interview with Newsweek, wherein she stated, "We behaved like a team at all times."
 Highly visible in the media before the climb, she believed she was "pigeonholed as a rich New Yorker", which "painted such an easy picture of a villain right there."

 In a 2006 interview with Outside, Hill defended Boukreev's decisions on Everest and attacked the media and various authors and journalists who covered the disaster, saying that "most of what was reported in 1996 was prejudiced, sensationalist, and overblown—thrilling fiction at best—but not journalism."